 Violations of this Code of Conduct may result in removal from a virtual program, may constitute a violation of NAIFA’s Code of Ethics, and may lead to other sanction(s) as NAIFA deems appropriate in its discretion, without warning or refund.
 Violations of this Code of Conduct may be brought to the attention of NAIFA’s Chief Operating Officer & General Counsel, Michael E. Gerber, at firstname.lastname@example.org or 703-770-8190.

 NAIFA Acknowledgment of Personal Responsibility for Meeting Attendance

-To help protect the safety of meeting attendees, and to help limit the spread of COVID-19, all attendees at the 2022 NAIFA Apex Conference (the “Event”), in Phoenix, Arizona, must agree to comply with the terms of this NAIFA Acknowledgment of Personal Responsibility for Meeting Attendance, which requires acknowledgment and adherence to the following rules:
+To help protect the safety of meeting attendees, and to help limit the spread of COVID-19, all attendees at NAIFA conferences, meetings, and other events (herein, the “Event”), must agree to comply with the terms of this NAIFA Acknowledgment of Personal Responsibility for Meeting Attendance, which requires acknowledgment and adherence to the following rules:

 - I agree that I will not attend the Event if I have COVID-19, have symptoms of COVID-19, or have been in close contact with someone who has COVID-19 within 10 days before the Event.

 - I agree that if I learn that I have COVID-19, or if I experience any symptoms of COVID-19, during the Event, I will inform NAIFA staff as soon as possible and I will depart the Event.